 The passing of a family member or loved one can be a very traumatic experience for most people.
 When that death has occurred due to the negligence of another person or object, that feeling can be dramatically increased.

-It's important to note that when an individual dies as the result of an automotive accident, defective product, medical malpractice, a workplace injury or even a malicious act, certain survivors may be eligible to file a wrongful death suit against the responsible party.
+It's important to note that when an individual dies as the result of negligent or even a malicious act, certain survivors may be eligible to file a wrongful death suit against the responsible party.
 In fact, close relatives of a deceased victim may also be able sue the "at fault" party for the loss of any financial support that was previously supplied by the deceased.

-To learn more, call us today at 1-855-722-2552 or simply fill out and submit the "Free Case Review" form located to the right.
+To learn more, call us today at 1-855-722-2552 or simply fill out and submit the "Free Case Evaluation" form located to the right.
 We offer free case reviews and only get paid if you win.